 Clark's Pharmacy Tech Certificate has been rated as the best in the nation in Washington Monthly's college rankings.

-Please note that enrollment in the Pharmacy Technician program is taking place now.
+Enrollment in the Pharmacy Technician program is taking place now!

 Now is a good time to take any preparatory coursework you need to enter the program.
 Contact our Welcome Center at email@example.com to learn more.